 That’s complicated.
 So complicated that no researchers have come up with a clear, definitive guideline and screen time “rules” are changing on a regular basis.
 Screen times rules are quite clear when kids are young (very little is best), but are almost impossible to nail down once kids get a bit older.

-Instead of focusing on exact time, the Canadian Paediatrics Society (CPS) encourages healthy screen use and screen time behaviour:
+Instead of focusing on exact time, the Canadian Pediatrics Society (CPS) encourages healthy screen use and screen time behaviour:

 - MANAGE – create a plan, be engaged, know when to turn screens off